The Limits of Limited Commitment: Appendix of Subsection

 Now suppose that $\beta(\mathcal{X}_i)< \min\{x^C,x\}$.
 In this case, the strictly concave function $\eta\big(\cdot, \beta(\mathcal{X}_i) \big)$ attains (by virtue of \eqref{ineqrep}) a maximum at $\phi\big(\beta(\mathcal{X}_i)\big)> \beta(\mathcal{X}_i)$.
 From \eqref{eqBTphone2} and the fact that $\beta(\mathcal{X}_i)<x$ we obtain (by definition of $\gamma$) $\beta(\mathcal{X}_i)< \gamma\big(\beta(\mathcal{X}_i) \big)\leq x$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{proplast}] Start with the case $\mathcal{S}=\{x^C\}$.
-Combining Proposition \ref{propferrarelleB} with Lemma \ref{lemmaonyxtabl} shows that the set of simply-plausible actions coincides both with the set of I-plausible ones and with the entire set of plausible actions, and that all these sets are equal to the upper contour set of $x^C$.
-Since the set of P-plausible actions (i) contains the set of simply-plausible ones, and (ii) is contained in the set of plausible actions, we conclude that the set of P-plausible actions is also equal to the upper contour set of $x^C$.
+Combining \Cref{cor:UCS_LCS}, \Cref{P:ref1conjecture}, and \Cref{lemmaonyxtabl} shows that the set of simply-plausible actions, the set of I-plausible actions, the set of P-plausible actions, and the set of plausible actions all coincide with the upper contour set of $x^C$.

 The remainder of the proof deals with the case $\mathcal{S} \supsetneq\{x^C\}$.
 Below, assume $u_{12}>0$ and $u_2>0$ (the other cases are analogous).
 Recall that in this case $\mathcal{S}:= \big\{ x:\; x \leq \gamma(x) \leq x^C \big\}$.
 The function $\gamma$ being continuous, $\mathcal{S}$ is a compact set.
 By Lemma \ref{lemmapouvoirachat}, we can thus find $\hat{x} \in \mathcal{S}$ with $\hat{x}<x^C$ and